exercism/elm/exercises/concept/tracks-on-tracks-on-tracks/.docs/instructions.md

 ## 4. Count the languages in the list

-Counting the languages one-by-one is inconvenient.
+Counting the languages manually is inconvenient.
 Implement the `countLanguages` function to count the number of languages on your list.

 ```elm